Muliro1/groq-llama3-template/README.md

 ## main.py

 `main.py` is a script that runs a chatbot in a web-based interface.
 It uses Django to handle HTTP requests and responses.
 When a user sends a message to the chatbot, the script sends the message to the Groq Cloud API, which uses Llama3 to generate a response.
-The response is then sent back to the user.
+The response is then sent back to the user. run the file on your terminal then follow the generated link, which will take you to a web UI that has all the necessary to start chatting.

 ## main_cli.py